ntaraujo/gse/README.md

 * __get_frame__: If you want a preview of the processing results (mainly the `relative_mask_resolution` setting) in your video `input`, set this variable to a number greater than 0.
 This will be the frame number exported as {output_dir}{output_name}.jpg.
 E.g. `535`

 ## Usage with IPython Notebook or Python Console
-Even under development, you can use these features by importing the `Process` module.
+You can use the features by importing the `Process` module.
 Can be useful if you want to save time, since when gse.py is run it loads a lot of stuff which will only be used with a single configuration file, a single output.
 ```
 from gse import Process